cryptpad/documentation/user_guide/user_account.rst

 -  **Editor’s maximum width**: Switch between page mode (default) that limits the width of the text editor, and using the full width of the screen.
 -  **Spellcheck**: Enable spellcheck in Rich Text documents.
 Spelling errors are underlined and suggested corrections are available through ``Ctrl + Right click`` on the word to correct.
 -  **Comment notifications**: Disable notifications when another user replies to one of your comments.
+-  **Open links on first click**: Open embedded links on click without the preview popup.

 .. _user_settings_code: